sudo-bmitch/vm-qemu/README.md

   - `apt-get install cloud-init cloud-utils cloud-initramfs-growroot`
   - Verify entry in /etc/cloud/cloud.cfg the following to `default_user`:
     `sudo: ["ALL=(ALL) NOPASSWD:ALL"]`
-  - Include other packages you may want (curl, jq, python3, etc)
+  - Include other packages you may want (curl, git, jq, tmux, etc)
+    - `apt-get install curl git jq tmux unzip`
   - Is this needed?
 Clean IP's from /etc/network and /etc/resolve.conf
   - Is this needed?
 Cleanup:
     ```